Rapture (iiO song): Critical reception

 StickyBoots from About.com said "'Rapture'... surely you've heard this track countless times, whether in the club, on the radio, or on your favorite mix compilation, and surely you have some specific memory that it conjures up."

 Chart performance

 Commercially, the song was a huge success worldwide.
-The song peaked inside the top 40 in countries including the Netherlands, Belgium, Sweden, Finland and Denmark.
+The song peaked inside the top 40 in several countries, including Belgium, Denmark, Finland, the Netherlands, and Sweden.
 The song peaked inside the top 50 in the United States, peaking at 46 on the US Billboard Hot 100.
-The song also peaked at number two in the United Kingdom and the US Hot Dance Club Songs, as well as number four in Canada.
+The song also peaked at number two in the United Kingdom and the US Billboard Dance Club Play chart, as well as number four in Canada.

 "Rapture" was successful in both Australia and New Zealand.
 The song debuted inside the top 20 of the Australian Singles Chart while debuting inside the top 40 of the New Zealand Singles Chart.
 The track eventually peaked within the top 10 in both countries, at numbers three and eight, respectively.